Jerry Seinfeld: Automobiles

-Seinfeld is an automobile enthusiast and collector, and he owns a collection of about 150 cars, including a large Porsche collection.
-He rented a hangar at the Santa Monica Airport in Santa Monica, California, for an extended period during the 1990s for storage of some of the vehicles in the collection.
-In 2002, Seinfeld purchased property on the Upper West Side of Manhattan in New York City where he built a $1.4 million two-story garage to store part of his Porsche collection on the East Coast.
+Seinfeld is an automobile enthusiast and collector, and he owns a collection of about 150 cars, including many Porsches.
+He rented a hangar at Santa Monica Airport in Santa Monica, California, in the 1990s to store cars.
+In 2002, Seinfeld purchased property on the Upper West Side of Manhattan in New York City where he built a $1.4 million two-story garage to store Porsches.
 One tally has Seinfeld owning 43 Porsches.
-Paul Bannister has written that Seinfeld's collection includes Porsche 911s from various years, 10 Porsche Boxsters each painted a different color, and the 1955 Porsche 550 Spyder, the same model and pearl-grey color that actor James Dean had been driving before he crashed that car and subsequently died.
+Paul Bannister has written that Seinfeld's collection includes Porsche 911s from various years, 10 Porsche Boxsters each painted a different color, and the 1955 Porsche 550 Spyder, the same model and pearl-grey color of the car James Dean was driving in his fatal crash.

+The centerpiece of the Seinfeld collection is Steve McQueen's Porsche 917 Chassis 022, driven extensively in the 1971 film Le Mans, acquired by Seinfeld in 2002, and restored by Joe Cavaglieri to the 1971-era Gulf Porsche team livery.

 The Discovery Channel television show Chasing Classic Cars claimed that Seinfeld owns the first and last produced air-cooled Porsche 911s.
-The centerpiece is a $700,000 Porsche 959, one of only 337 built.
+He has a $700,000 Porsche 959, one of only 337 built.
 He was originally not allowed to drive it, because the car was "not street legal."
 U.S. emissions and crash tests had not been performed for the model because Porsche refused to donate four Porsche 959s for destruction tests.
 Seinfeld imported the car "for exhibition purposes," on the stipulation that it may never be driven on U.S. roads.
 The car was made U.S. street legal in 1999 under the "Show or Display" federal law.
 Seinfeld wrote an article for the February 2004 issue of Automobile, reviewing the Porsche Carrera GT.

 In 2008, Seinfeld was involved in a car accident when the brakes on his 1967 Fiat 500 failed and, to avoid an intersection, he pulled the emergency brake while turning sharply, ultimately causing the car to flip onto its side.
 No one was hurt.

-Espresso machines
+Coffee machines

-A coffee and espresso machine aficionado, Seinfeld owns multiple espresso machines, including the $17,000 Elektra Belle Epoque and two machines manufactured by Slayer and Breville, respectively.
+A coffee aficionado, Seinfeld owns multiple espresso machines, including the $17,000 Elektra Belle Epoque and two machines manufactured by Slayer and Breville.
 Seinfeld described his single-group Slayer machine, which costs upwards of $8,500, as a "beautiful machine."
 When NPR asked him about the influence of coffee culture in the U.S., Seinfeld responded in 2013:I never liked [coffee] and I didn't understand it and I used to do a lot of stuff in my stand-up set in the '80s and '90s about how I don't 'get' coffee.
 And then something happened about five years ago.
 I started touring a lot, and we would have these great big, fun breakfasts in the hotel and [coffee] just seemed to go really well [with breakfast].
 [Now], I've just started this espresso thing.